 Jean-Jacques Rousseau –

-It is therefore partly by chance and luck that man will have a good education, which is here the true meaning of the word “happiness” used by Rousseau.“happiness is needed to achieve it” does not mean that one must be happy, filled with joy, to receive a good education; this phrase under the pen of Rousseau means well that the hazards of life will also preside over good or bad education, and that the whole objective of men is to do everything possible to get as close as possible to good education, to promote education.
+It is therefore partly by chance and luck that man will have a good education, which is here the true meaning of the word “happiness” used by Jean-Jacques Rousseau.“happiness is needed to achieve it” does not mean that one must be happy, filled with joy, to receive a good education; this phrase under the pen of Jean-Jacques Rousseau means well that the hazards of life will also preside over good or bad education, and that the whole objective of men is to do everything possible to get as close as possible to good education, to promote education.

-+ More articles on Jean-Jacques Rousseau :
+More posts on Jean-Jacques Rousseau:

 - The most useful and important rule for raising a child – Jean-Jacques Rousseau

-- There has never been and there will never be a democracy! – Jean-Jacques Rousseau
+- there has never been and there will never be a democracy! – Jean-Jacques Rousseau